linhnguyen2601/SQL-Projects/Ecommerce: (EDA) and Cohort Analysis/README.md

 ![image](https://github.com/linhnguyen2601/SQL-Projects/assets/166676829/4ff49822-ad46-41ec-9867-66bd0034f85c)

-China has the highest number of churned customers (7,336), significantly more than the second-highest country, the United States (4,844).
+China has the highest number of churned customers (1,991) among 14 countries which appear in this dataset, significantly more than the second-highest country, the United States (1.324), followed by Brazil, South Korea, the UK, France, Germany, etc.

 ```
 with cte as(